Emily White – Foundation Governor – Chair of Governors

 I have worked for Dorset County Council for the past 25 years, recently being appointed as the manager of the Financial Assessment Team in Adult & Community Services.
 The team undertakes financial assessments for people who need care services and as well as helping those who are entitled to assistance I also have a duty to consider the financial management of taxpayers’ money.
 My role also involves protecting vulnerable adults who may be being financially abused and being their voice when they may no longer be able to make their own voices heard.

-I believe that this background puts me in a position where I can now speak on behalf of the parents and pupils, but also to have an understanding of the financial requirements of the business and how to make best use of the resources available and am currently on the Finance & Buildings committee.
+I believe that this background puts me in a position where I can now speak on behalf of the parents and pupils, but also to have an understanding of the financial requirements of the business and how to make best use of the resources available.

-Despite the current Ofsted rating my son has been extremely happy at St Osmund’s and I have seen first-hand over the past 6 months the commitment from the Senior Leadership Team, the staff and the Governing body to make the improvements required of us all and am confident that this will be achieved.
+My son has been extremely happy at St Osmund’s and I have seen first-hand over the past 6 months the commitment from the Senior Leadership Team, the staff and the Governing body to make the improvements required of us all.

 Julia Benson – Foundation Governor

-I have been a foundation governor at St.Osmund’s since October 2017 and I sit on the Welfare Committee.
+I have been a foundation governor at St.Osmund’s since October 2017.

-My daughter will start in year 5 in September 2019 and I want to be able to contribute and be involved in her education.
+My daughter started St Osmund’s year 5 in September 2019 and I want to be able to contribute and be involved in her education.

 I have worked in publishing for the last 19 years and volunteer in the local community.